raynamharris/raynamharris.github.io/publications.md

 	</li>

-<li>The one with reproducible brain transcriptomics.
+<li>The one with reproducible hippocampal transcriptomics.
 	<a href="http://biorxiv.org/content/early/2017/06/21/153585">Article.</a>

 <div class="container-name">